seralexeev/xrabbit.dev/README.md

 id: 65
 date: 30-05-2025
 media:
-  - media/65-1.mp4
+  - 65-1.mp4
 ```

 You can set the UP/DOWN voltage parameters on the relay.
-The relay turns on if the voltage is higher than 11.4V and turns off if the voltage is lower than 10.5V.
-This is a kind of hysteresis to avoid flickering when crossing the threshold.
+The relay turns on if the voltage is more than 11.4V and turns off if the voltage goes below 10.5V.
+It's a kind of hysteresis so it doesn't keep switching when crossing the threshold.

 ---